The Victorian Volcanic Plains begin at the Maribyrnong River, and stretch across western Victoria and beyond the state border with South Australia.

-Bluestone rock, otherwise known as basalt, is cooled lava.
+Bluestone, or basalt, rock is cooled lava.
 The dominant black and red clay soils on these plains come from the weathered basalt rocks combined with volcanic ash and volcanic larva flows produced from more than 400 points of eruption that are very new by geological standards, having been laid down between five million to as recently as ten thousand years ago.

-The Maribynong River Valley was formed by water running down from the edge of the extensive lava flows of the Victorian Volcanic Plains.
+The Maribynong River Valley was formed by water running down from the edge of the lava flow of the Victorian Volcanic Plains.

 All areas on earth have unique and distinctive groups of native plants and animals that have evolved in relationship with each other and the landscape they are part of.
 The plains to the west of Melbourne have their own unique ecosystems and biodiversity.

 The original setting or backdrop must have played some part in the development of the sparse and primitive early settlements that became Footscray and the larger metropolis, Melbourne.
 In fact it was the original indigenous grasslands that brought Batman and his sheep to this part of the world and led to the ‘place for a village’.

 The flat and fertile appearance of the plains attracted the attention of early European explorers in the 19th Century, such as John Batman and Major Thomas Mitchell, who both described the plains as having the best pasture for sheep ever seen.
 Sheep and cattle raising and cropping are now the main occupations on this land today.